Izoee/NexnetPlus/EditColors.md

   4. You can change any of the integer values to RGBA color codes for custom colors
   5. For example, if you want to change the color of the world events to red,
     ![alt text](https://github.com/Izoee/NexnetPlus/blob/main/colorsCode2.png?raw=true)
-    you would change the 255, 255, 255, 255 to 255, 0, 0, 255
+    you would change the **255, 255, 255, 255** to **255, 0, 0, 255**
   6. Save the Script.lua file
-  7. Copy the code you changed that is show in the first image into a new text file and save it as colors.txt
+  7. Copy the code you changed that is shown in the first image into a new text file and save it as colors.txt
+  8. Save colors.txt in the same folder as your Nexnet Client
-  8. Whenever you update Nexnet+, copy the code from colors.txt, and replace the color code in the Script.lua and save.
+  9. Whenever you update Nexnet+, copy the code from colors.txt, and replace the code you found in the Script.lua and save.

 #### If you crash, re-download Nexnet+ and try again... or don't, I'm not your dad.